-June 30 is the last day for those students to enroll in Oklahoma’s Promise, a state scholarship program that allows high school students from families whose annual income is $60,000 or less the opportunity to earn a college tuition scholarship.
+June 30 is the last day for those students to enroll in Oklahoma’s Promise, a nationally recognized college access program that allows high school students the opportunity to earn a tuition scholarship that can be used at an Oklahoma college, university or public career technology center.
+Family income may not exceed the following levels at the time of application: $60,000 for families with one-two dependent children; $70,000, three-four dependent children; or $80,000, five or more dependent children.
 Special income provisions apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians.

-“We encourage eligible students who just completed eighth through 11th grade to sign up for Oklahoma’s Promise today,” said Chancellor Allison D. Garrett.
-“Over the last three decades, this transformational scholarship program has helped more than 100,000 students achieve the dream of a college education.”
+“We encourage eligible students who just completed eighth through 11th grade to apply for Oklahoma’s Promise today,” said Chancellor Allison D. Garrett.
+“Since 1992, more than 100,000 Oklahomans have earned the Oklahoma’s Promise scholarship, helping them achieve the dream of higher education at a time when a college degree and an educated workforce have never been more valuable.”

 The Oklahoma’s Promise scholarship covers tuition at any public college or university in the state for up to five years until the completion of a bachelor’s degree or a maximum of 129 semester credit hours.
 It will also pay a portion of the tuition at an accredited Oklahoma private college or at public career technology centers for certain programs that are eligible for federal financial aid.
 The scholarship amount does not include fees, books, supplies, or room and board.